Modern Slavery Statement and Report

 Human Rights Due Diligence

 In fiscal year 2021, we have formulated internal rules regarding the mechanism and operation of Human Rights DD as a means of respecting human rights in accordance with the “JAL Group Human Rights Policy”.
-The rules also provide for the establishment of a mechanism for stakeholders, such as suppliers, customers and employees, who are or may be adversely affected by the JAL Group's business to directly express their concerns.
+The rules also provide for the establishment of mechanism for stakeholders, such as suppliers, customers and employees, who are or may be adversely affected by the JAL Group's business to directly express their concerns.

 In fiscal year 2023, we conducted a human rights risk survey for all JAL Group companies and departments in accordance with the internal rules.

-After that, with the advice of outside experts, based on the results, for each stakeholders “suppliers”,“customers”, and “employees”, we have set priority issues and summarized our efforts to respect human rights through our business.
 Human Rights DD process stipulated in the company rules and the content of priority issues and initiatives related to human rights can be seen from “Respect for Human Rights” on the corporate website.

 Also, please check JAL Supplier Hotline for details of the reporting mechanism that are widely open to domestic and overseas suppliers.